OUR MISSION

 Naz Balkam is a transfer student from Berkeley City College.
 She is a graduating senior from the University of California, Berkeley pursuing a B.A in Political Science.
 She is a dedicated public servant looking to better her community in the Bay Area through legislative advocacy and outreach.
 Her goals have led her to work with the United States Agency for International Development’s Bureau for Legislative and Public Affairs, the City of San Jose’s Rent Stabilization Program, and the City of Oakland.
 In these spaces, Naz was able to combat timely concerns regarding the housing crisis and COVID-19, ultimately shaping her desire to work specifically in public service.

-FORMER EXECUTIVE MEMBERS
+FORMER TEAM MEMBERS

 Diana Chavez-Varela